chrishuges/protocolsWetLab/relatedToProteomics/dualRnaAndProteomeAnalysisByMassSpectrometry.md

     7. Transfer the elution from the collection plate to fresh 1.5mL tubes for each sample.
 26. Concentrate the peptide sample by evaporation.
 You can use a SpeedVac or a Lyophilizer for this purpose.
 27. After the sample is evaporated, add 20uL of Sample reconstitution buffer to the tube, vortex, and then spin at 12,000g for 2-minutes.
-28. Transfer the reconstituted peptides to a 96-well plate with a silicon mat lid.
+28. Transfer the reconstituted peptides to a 96-well plate with a silicone mat lid.
 29. Samples can be stored at this stage at -20C until analysis.